Important information: How to spot a scam

 Protect yourself from scams

-Knowing what to look for can help you easily avoid scams.
+Knowing what to look for can help you avoid falling prey to scams.
 Whether it’s a QR code, SMS, or email, we'll show you the key signs to watch out for, so you can identify what’s genuine and what’s not.

 First of all, you should know that EasyPark will never ask you to:

-• Use a link in an email or text message to transfer money
+Use a link in an email or text message to transfer money or share personal details

 Ensure safe SMS communication